maccasoft/propeller-vt100-terminal/README.md

 ### Terminal Settings

-Press CTRL-F10 on the keyboard to switch to the terminal settings screen from which it is possible to configure the keyboard language mapping, cursor style, cursor keys mapping and more.
+Press **CTRL-F10** on the keyboard to switch to the terminal settings screen from which it is possible to configure the keyboard language mapping, cursor style, cursor keys mapping and more.
 Press the setting's key to toggle between options.
-Press CTRL-F10 again to permanently save the settings and return to the terminal screen.
+Press **CTRL-F10** again to permanently save the settings and return to the terminal screen.

 Available keyboard languages are: DE (Germany), FR (France, QZERTY), IT (Italy), NO (Norway), UK (United Kingdom) and US (United States).

-Available cursor key mappings are: VT-100 (reset mode sends `\ESCA`, `\ESCB`, etc.), VT-100 APPL. (set mode sends `\ESCOA`, `\ESCOB`, etc.) and WordStar which sends control characters compatible with the WordStar word processor.
+Available cursor key mappings are: VT-100 (reset mode sends `\ESC[A`, `\ESC[B`, etc.), VT-100 APPL. (set mode sends `\ESCOA`, `\ESCOB`, etc.) and WordStar which sends control characters compatible with the WordStar word processor.

+Press **CTRL-F9** to toggle the [National Replacement Character Set](https://en.wikipedia.org/wiki/National_Replacement_Character_Set) option.

 ### Terminal ANSI Codes